RoadrunnerWMC/libimagequant-python/libimagequant/README.md

 ### Compiling on Windows/Visual Studio

 The library can be compiled with any C compiler that has at least basic support for C99 (GCC, clang, ICC, C++ Builder, even Tiny C Compiler), but Visual Studio 2012 and older are not up to date with the 1999 C standard.
-There are 2 options for using `libimagequant` on Windows:

- * Use Visual Studio **2015** and an [MSVC-compatible branch of the library](https://github.com/ImageOptim/libimagequant/tree/msvc)
+Use Visual Studio **2015** and the [MSVC-compatible branch of the library](https://github.com/ImageOptim/libimagequant/tree/msvc).

- * Or use GCC from [MinGW](http://www.mingw.org) or [MSYS2](http://www.msys2.org/).
-Use GCC to build `libimagequant.a` (using the instructions above for Unix) and add it along with `libgcc.a` (shipped with the MinGW compiler) to your VC project.
+To build on Windows, install CMake and use it to generate a makefile/project for your build system.

+Build instructions

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .

+To generate a 64-bit Visual Studio project instead:

+    mkdir build
+    cd build
+    cmake -G "Visual Studio 15 2017 Win64" ..
+    cmake --build .

 ### Building as shared library